Two dimensional wave--Klein-Gordon equations with semilinear nonlinearities: Introduction

-In the present paper we study our coupled wave--Klein-Gordon systems using the vector-field method adapted to a hyperboloidal foliation of Minkowski spacetime.
-This method originates in work of Klainerman \cite{Klainerman85} and H\"ormander \cite{Hormander} and has successfully been used to establish global-in-time existence results for nonlinear systems of coupled wave and Klein-Gordon equations by LeFloch and Ma \cite{PLF-YM-book,PLF-YM-cmp}.
-In this method, the scaling vector field is avoided, which allows for an equal treatment of both wave and Klein-Gordon equations.
+In the present paper we study our coupled wave--Klein-Gordon systems using the vector-field method adapted to a hyperboloidal foliation of a forward light cone in Minkowski spacetime.
+This method originates in \cite{Klainerman85, Klainerman93}, see also \cite{Hormander}, in the context of Klein-Gordon equations, and was later revisited for coupled wave--Klein-Gordon equations in \cite{PLF-YM-book} under the name of the ``hyperboloidal foliation method'' (see also \cite{Tataru} for for the pioneering work on Strichartz estimates for wave equations in the hyperbolic space).
+In this method, the scaling vector field is avoided, which allows for an equal treatment of both wave and Klein-Gordon fields.

-Recently, Ma \cite{Ma2017a, Ma2017b} has initiated the study of coupled nonlinear wave and Klein-Gordon systems in $\RR^{1+2}$ using the hyperboloidal foliation method.
-This has led to global existence results under the assumption of compact initial data for a large class of wave--Klein-Gordon systems including null forms and other interesting nonlinearities, by Ma \cite{DM20, Ma2018, Ma2019, Ma2020} and by the first author \cite{Dong2006}.
-There have also been results that do not use the hyperboloidal foliation, and thus can avoid the restriction to compact data.
-In particular, Stingo \cite{Stingo} and Ifrim--Stingo \cite{IStingo} have investigated quasilinear wave and Klein-Gordon systems in $\RR^{1+2}$ under the null condition using predominantly methods from Fourier analysis, while the first author has recently investigated mixed wave--Klein-Gordon null semilinearities in \cite{Dong2005}.
+The study of coupled wave--Klein-Gordon systems has been the subject of much research, and given this we primarily only refer to works on two spatial dimensions.
+Recently the study of coupled wave and Klein-Gordon systems in $\RR^{1+2}$ using the hyperboloidal foliation method was initiated in \cite{Ma2017b}.
+This has led to global existence results for a large class of PDE systems including null forms and other interesting nonlinearities, under the assumption of compact initial data \cite{ Ma2019, Ma2020, Dong2006, DM20} and also with no compactness assumption \cite{Dong2005, DongMa, DongMaYuan}.
+There have also been other works \cite{Stingo, IStingo} that have investigated quasilinear wave and Klein-Gordon systems under the null condition.
+By avoiding the hyperboloidal foliation, these results do not need to restrict to compact data.
+A more general result on cubic nonlinearities has been given in \cite{C21}, and is along the lines of a `classification' result as alluded to in the beginning of this paper.

-\subsection{Main statements and difficulties}
+\subsection{Main Statements and Difficulties}

 We can now state our first result for the Model I PDE system.

 \begin{theorem} Consider in $\RR^{1+2}$ the coupled wave--Klein-Gordon system